Kencho5/Pender/README.md

 - **Profile:** Manage your details and posts.
 - **Upload:** Upload your own post.
 - **Login/Register:** Register with email and receive confirmation code.
+- **Performance:** 99 Lighthouse Score with SPA navigation on route changes.

 ## Development